Playing quantum nonlocal games with six noisy qubits on the cloud: Abstract

 \section{Abstract}

 Nonlocal games are extensions of Bell inequalities, aimed at demonstrating quantum advantage.
 These games are well suited for noisy quantum computers because they only require the preparation of a shallow circuit, followed by the measurement of non-commuting observable.
 Here, we consider the minimal implementation of the nonlocal game proposed in Science 362, 308 (2018).
 We test this game by preparing a 6-qubit cluster state using quantum computers on the cloud by IBM, Ionq, and Honeywell.
-Our approach includes several levels of optimization, such as circuit identities and error mitigation, but eventually fails to cross the quantum advantage threshold.
-We conclude our study by presenting an alternative protocol that allows us to reach quantum advantage with a larger number of measurements.
+Our approach includes several levels of optimization, such as circuit identities and error mitigation and allows us to cross the classical threshold and demonstrate quantum advantage in one quantum computer.
+We conclude by introducing a different inequality that allows us to observe quantum advantage in less accurate quantum computers, at the expense of probing a larger number of circuits.

-One of the fundamental results of quantum information experiments is violating the bounds of classical theories.
+A fundamental result of quantum information is the experimental violation of the bounds of classical theories.
 Historically, this result was first achieved by the violation of Bell inequalities using a pair of entangled photons \footnote{See Refs.~\cite{clauser1969proposed,freedman1972experimental} for the original proposal and realization, and Ref.~\cite{brunner2014bell} for a review of following criticisms and loophole-free experiments.}.
 In the last decade, researchers were able to extend these violations to large number of degrees of freedom \cite{walther2005experimental,gao2010bell,yao2012observation,lanyon2014experimental}.
 Notable examples are the violation of a 8-qubit Bell inequality with entangled photons \cite{yao2012observation}, and a 14-qubit inequality with trapped ions \cite{lanyon2014experimental}.
 Violations of Bell inequalities can be equivalently described as achievements of quantum advantage in nonlocal games \footnote{See Ref.~\cite{khan2018quantum} for an introduction to quantum games and Ref.~\cite{silman2008relation} for the equivalence of Bell inequalities and nonlocal games}.

 A notorious nonlocal game in which quantum mechanics shows an advantage over classical theories was introduced by Ref.~\cite{bravyi2018quantum}.
 This collaborative game, which we refer to as the {\it triangle game}, requires three or more players to independently assign binary values to a set of variables, aiming to satisfy some global winning conditions.
 A key aspect of the triangle game is that, for each instance of the game, the winning conditions are determined by three stochastic binary variables ({\it coins} or {\it inputs}), each tossed by a different player.
 The conditions are defined in a way that the best classical strategy can satisfy them only in 7 out of 8 cases, i.e. with an average probability of 87.5\%.
 In contrast, quantum players can win the games with 100\% probability by sharing a quantum entangled state and performing independent measurements according to the result of their coin.
 See Fig.~\ref{fig:scheme} for the minimal implementation of the game, involving 3 players and 6 qubits.